wezm/wezm.net/v2/content/posts/2025/website-fit-for-1999/index.md

 ### The Joy of HTML4

 Here's where the fun really began.
-I thoroughly enjoyed filling out the pages on what was now known as "Wes' Nonsense Website'.
-Nonsense in the _extravagant foolishness or frivolity_ sense.
+I thoroughly enjoyed filling out the pages on what was now known as "Wes' Nonsense Website"—nonsense in the _extravagant foolishness or frivolity_ sense.
 It was genuinely fun to write [about growing pineapples][pineapples], include pixelated GIF icons, and the odd animated GIF.